 6. Don't put your camera away after the ceremony

 After the ceremony is over is the best time to get the reactions of pure joy upon graduation.
-Make sure to get photos of your grad with their friends and family too!
+Make sure to get photos of your graduate with their friends and family too!

 -Beni @ Plymouth Cards.Com